ransage/django-gtd/README.md

 # Django GTD

-A sample *Getting Things Done* (GTD) app using PostgreSQL, Memcached and the Django admin interface.
+A sample *Getting Things Done* (GTD) app Memcached and the Django admin interface.
 To create projects, actions, context or make any modifications, use the Django admin URL at ``http://<app-url>/admin/``.